kltz4074/PointEngine/README.md

 3. Run the built binary (path will depend on platform/build):
    ./PointEngine        # or PointEngine.exe on Windows

-Notes
-- all needed libraries is in "include" folder ;)

 Example usage
 -------------
 At this stage, the engine exposes an internal API (C++) for scene creation, rendering, and simple systems.
 A minimal pseudocode flow (future Python binding planned):